'Pakistan on short list of 5G-ready countries with Zong's successful trial'

 According to the handout, "Zong believes that 5G will bring more profound and long-term changes to Pakistan's economic transformation, social progress, and people's livelihood improvement in future.
 It is expected that 5G will have an impact on health care, agriculture and education."

-At the event, the Zong CEO also announced that the company will establish a 5G research centre in collaboration with the government of Pakistan.
+The Zong CEO also announced that the company will establish a 5G innovation centre in Pakistan in collaboration with Huawei, for which a Memorandum of Understanding (MoU) was also signed at the event.

 He reminded the audience that five years ago, it was CMPak that had first brought 4G technology to Pakistan.
 Hua said that the introduction of 5G services is an important pillar to meet future technological needs.